Peter Falk: Personal life

 Falk married Alyce Mayo, whom he met when the two were students at Syracuse University, on April 17, 1960.
-The couple adopted two daughters, Catherine (who became a private investigator) and Jackie.
+The couple adopted two daughters, Catherine (who became a private investigator) and Jacqueline.
+Jacqueline died by suicide in April 2026 at the age of 60.
 Falk and his wife divorced in 1976.
 On December 7, 1977, he married actress Shera Danese, who guest-starred in more episodes of the Columbo series than any other actress.

 Falk was an accomplished artist, and in October 2006 he had an exhibition of his drawings at the Butler Institute of American Art.
 He took classes at the Art Students League of New York for many years.

 Falk was a chess aficionado and a spectator at the American Open in Santa Monica, California, in November 1972, and at the U.S. Open in Pasadena, California, in August 1983.

 His memoir Just One More Thing (ISBN 978-0-78671795-8) was published by Carroll & Graf on August 23, 2006.